Does Fabric Softener Cause Acne?

 Do Fabric Softeners Cause or Worsen Acne?

 There are no studies investigating whether fabric softeners cause or worsen acne.
 Normally, when we encounter that sort of obstacle, we would then look for other clues, such as studies investigating the specific ingredients in fabric softeners.
 However, when it comes to fabric softener, there are also no studies that look at whether fabric-softening chemicals clog pores.
-So, as we often have to admit in science, we simply don't know yet.
+So, as we sometimes have to admit in science, we simply don't know yet.

-However, fabric softeners often contain fragrances, and fragrances can sometimes cause irritation, especially in people with sensitive skin.1,2 Since people with acne tend to have sensitive skin, foregoing fragranced fabric softeners may be prudent.
+However, fabric softeners often contain fragrances, and fragrances can sometimes cause irritation, especially in people with sensitive skin.1,2

 Ingredients Found in Fabric Softeners